ActivitySim/activitysim/docs/gettingstarted.rst

 .. note::

-  ActivitySim is a 64bit Python 2.7 library that uses a number of packages from the scientific Python ecosystem, most notably `pandas <http://pandas.pydata.org>`__ and `numpy <http://numpy.org>`__.
-ActivitySim does not currently support Python 3.
+  ActivitySim is a 64bit Python 2 or 3 library that uses a number of packages from the scientific Python ecosystem, most notably `pandas <http://pandas.pydata.org>`__ and `numpy <http://numpy.org>`__.
+ActivitySim currently supports Python 2, but Python 2 will be `retired <https://pythonclock.org/>`__ at the end of 2019 so Python 3 is recommended.

-  The recommended way to get your own scientific Python installation is to install Anaconda 2 64bit, which contains many of the libraries upon which ActivitySim depends + some handy Python installation management tools.
+  The recommended way to get your own scientific Python installation is to install 64 bit Anaconda, which contains many of the libraries upon which ActivitySim depends + some handy Python installation management tools.

   Anaconda includes the ``conda`` command line tool, which does a number of useful